CodeQueen-AI/Python-Coding-Journey/README.md

 🔹 Modules : A way to access binary data directly without copying it

 🔹 Functions : A function is a reusable code block that performs a task

+🔹 Exception Handling : Exception handling is a way to manage errors in a program without crashing it

+🔹 File Handling : File handling manages file operations like read, writ, and edit